Arjunawiwaha: Translations and studies

-was of the opinion that nobody in Bali knew anything about the tengahan (Note: Tengahan is a Betawi Malay dialect.
-See Kevin Yusuf Tj..
-"Language: Betawi Malay (Tengahan dialect)") metres any more.

-In 1972, Robson published an article mentioning that in Bali, Old Javanese texts were still known, read and studied.
+In 1972, Robson published one of the first articles in English discussing how in Bali, Old Javanese texts were still known, read and studied.
 Among its students was a mabasan (Note: A mabasan is “a socially situated process of translation that has its own rules and its own aesthetic”.

 sekaha mabasan clubs of modern Bali... are characterized by “extemporaneous glossing” using hermeneutical strategies that do not (primarily) involve analytical means, drawn from a systematic knowledge of morphology and grammar, or try to establish historical derivations and etymologies; they are mainly based on contemporary/popular lexical know-how, “folk etymology”, and associative thinking effected through homology, metaphor, and assonance.
 These techniques are akin to the Sanskrit nirvacana, which unpack meanings from words rather than reduce them to their bare essentials.